tarwn/lessthandot-hugo/blogs/content/posts/2008-11-25-sql-server-efficient-handling-of-divide.md

 **Is this method actually faster?**

-The true answer is, &#8216;It depends'.
+The true answer is, 'It depends'.
 If your denominator is a scalar value (parameter to the procedure or a pre-calculated value), then NO. The Case/When method can be faster.
 You see, if the denominator is zero, the division does not occur.
 However, if you have a poorly performing function, then the Coalesce/NullIf method will be faster because the function is called only once.
 Sure, the division occurs even if the result of the function is 0, but it's NULL math, and a simple division too.
 My recommendation is to write the query both ways and compare the performance.
 Whichever method performs better is the one you should use.